 An analysis of existing gaps was conducted in Los Angeles County, focusing on connections.
 An initial list of gaps was created and mapped, and submitted for review and comment.
 Stakeholders identified additional gaps and staff added these to the table and maps.
-A map and full list of these gaps is presented in Table 2 beginning on page 101 and shown in Map 14 on page 104 and Map 15 on page 105.
+These gaps are listed in Table 1 beginning on page 102 and shown in Map 14 on page 105 and Map 15 on page 106.